tonethar/IGME-330-Spring-2020/exams/midterm-variables-scope-functions-review.md

 # Variables and scope and functions *Review*

-- For the review questions below, assume that all of the code is running in *strict mode*
+- See review questions below!
 - Be sure to study for the exam by reviewing the resources that we suggested --> [midterm-exam-review.md](./midterm-exam-review.md)

 <hr>